parkmuhyeun/TIL/컴퓨터 구조/ISA for MIPS.md

 How is the branch destination address specified?
 - 16 bit offset is used for branch distance

-Note that varioous uses of offset field
+Note that various uses of offset field
 - Memory address offset for lw & sw
 - Immediate constant value
 - Branch offset for target(branch distance)